UBC-MDS/DSCI_522_SF_crime/README.md

 </center>

-The final target response variables of our classifer is resolution, which consist of 2 classes: "arrested" and "not arrested".
+The final target response variable is resolution, which consist of 2 classes: "arrested" and "not arrested".

 # Analysis Plan